Everything you need to know before buying a safe

 Biometric locking mechanisms have the advantages mentioned above plus a few more.
 Using a biometric locking mechanism also increases the the usage of a safe as the user can always immediately open it without the need to go and find the key or waste time punching in a code.

-Biometric markers are also unique to an individual, so unlike a key they are unable to be copied and the owner of the safe can be comfortable in the knowledge that they are the only ones who can access the safe.
+Biometric markers are also unique to an individual, so unlike a key they are unable to be copied and the owner of the safe can be comfortable in the knowledge that they are the only ones who can access their valuables.
 The technology behind these types of locks has progressed a lot over the past few years and they are very successful at preventing unauthorised access.

 Biometric locking mechanisms can also be incorporated as part of a two step authorisation process.
 The first step being the user needs to be identified by their fingerprint and once this is correct they punch in a pin code.
 This provides an additional layer of security and increases the security of the safe.